 - Increased blood flow to the uterus and ovaries.

-- Enrichment of the lining of the uterus.
+- Enrichment and thickening of the lining of the uterus.

 - Regulation of reproductive hormones to improve the quality and quantity of follicles and eggs.